Public Service Pensions Act

 Overview

 This bill amends the Public Service Pensions Bill to require a government report assessing the impact of the bill on the Defence Fire and Rescue Service and Ministry of Defence Police.
-This assessment will focus on the health, wellbeing, and operational capabilities of these groups, as well as the costs associated with early retirements.
+The report will examine potential effects on personnel health, ability to meet operational needs, early retirements, and associated taxpayer costs.

 Description

-The original Public Service Pensions Bill did not explicitly consider the Defence Fire and Rescue Service (DFRS) and the Ministry of Defence Police (MDP) regarding pension changes.
-The House of Lords attempted to include the DFRS.
-The House of Commons disagreed due to financial implications.
-A compromise was reached resulting in a new clause mandating a report to be prepared within six months of the Act coming into force.
-This report, prepared jointly by the Secretaries of State for Defence and for the relevant Public Service department, must examine:
+The original Public Service Pensions Bill did not specifically address the Defence Fire and Rescue Service.
+Amendments in the House of Lords sought to include them.
+The House of Commons disagreed with the financial implications of this amendment.
+A compromise was reached.
+A new clause was added requiring a report within six months of the Act's enactment.

 Government Spending